MassFuer/mini-game/README.md

 - You should grab some bonuses falling from the sky. 🍄 and ♥️ will let you gain 1 more live (notice the animation in the stats menu) and hear me saying you [Good Job !](/assets/audio/1up.wav)
 - Speed Game increased by 1 every 5 score points

-## Game Over 🤬
+## 🤡 Game Over 🤬
 - You lost all your lives, GAME OVER !
-- ['Wassuuuuup'][https://www.youtube.com/watch?v=W16qzZ7J5YQ] audio auto plays when game is over
+- A sample of the famous ad ['Wassuuuuup'][https://www.youtube.com/watch?v=W16qzZ7J5YQ] audio auto plays when game is over [Wazzzssaauuuup !](/assets/audio/wassup-2.wav)
+- Image displayed depends on the character you chose
 - Name and score are recorded locally on the browser
+- Top Three scores is displayed as a recap
-  - If your score is on the top three (inside the locally stored array), you should be on screen 👍
+  - If your score is on the top three (inside the locally stored array), you should be on screen, good job ! 👍

 ## Additional features we could go through
 - Responsive design